 Mr. DiNapoli is the New York State Comptroller.
 He is responsible for auditing the operations of all State agencies and local governments, managing the State’s pension fund, overseeing the New York State and Local Retirement System, reviewing the State and New York City budgets, approving State contracts, and administering the State’s payroll and central accounting system.

-Ms. Rosado is the Secretary of the New York Department of State.
-She is responsible for a broad range of programs, including local government services, community revitalization, and consumer protection services.
+Mr. Rodriguez is the Secretary of the New York Department of State.
+He is responsible for a broad range of programs, including local government services, community revitalization, and consumer protection services.

 - Helene E. Weinstein